code0-tech/sagittarius/docs/content/graphql/mutation/usersmfabackupcodesrotate.md

 title: usersMfaBackupCodesRotate
 ---

-rotates the backup codes of a user.
+Rotates the backup codes of a user.

 ## Arguments